howsayhao/hj_reg_auto/README.md

 - use `module` tool and `module load` command for configuration, and it follows the RTL Standard Operating Procedure (rtl_sop).

-  - clone the `rtl_sop` repository to your local directory:
+  - clone the `rtl_sop` repository to your local directory or use `git pull` to get the latest version:

     ```bash
     git clone http://10.2.2.2:2000/hj-micro/rtl_sop.git